Audiveris/audiveris/docs/_pages/main/book_sheet.md

 In that case, the sheet will later be recognized as "_invalid_" (from the OMR point of view) and flagged as such.

-We can now split a book into smaller ones or, conversely, merge small books into a larger one.
+With Audiveris 5.3, we can now split a book into smaller ones or, conversely, merge small books into a larger one.
-This feature is documented in [Split and Merge](split_merge.md) section.
+This feature is documented in the [Split and Merge](split_merge.md) section.